LLNL/units/README.md

 -   `std::string to_string([unit|measurement],flags)` : convert a unit or measurement to a string,  all defined units or measurements listed above are supported
 -   `addUserDefinedUnit(std::string name, precise_unit un)`  add a new unit that can be used in the string operations.
 -   `clearUserDefinedUnits()`  remove all user defined units from the library.
--   `disableUserDefinedUnits()`  there is a performance hit if custom units are used so they can be disabled completely if desired.
+-   `disableUserDefinedUnits()`  there is a(likely small-an additional unordered map lookup) performance hit in the string conversions functions if custom units are used so they can be disabled completely if desired.
 -   `enableUserDefinedUnits()`  enable the use of UserDefinedUnits.  they are enabled by default.

 #### Commodities